 Power Supply System: Step-down transformers are used in power distribution systems.
 They are used to reduce the voltage when necessary during all phases of the power supply.

-Electronic Equipment: Step-down transformers are used in various electronic equipment that operates at a lower voltage than the supplied voltage.
+Electronic Equipment: Step-down transformers are used in various electronic equipment that operate at a lower voltage than the supplied voltage.

 For example, a power plant generates 20kV of electricity, which is then boosted to 440kV for distribution over long distances.
 When the local substation receives, the voltage is reduced to 11kV by using a step-down transformer.
 Then, another step-down transformer reduces the voltage to 220V or 110V which is suitable for consumer use for distribution to individual consumers.

-Peaco Support provides a wide selection of step-down transformers, including single phase step down transformer and three phase step down transformer.
-There are isolation transformers, control transformers and auto transformers, whose voltage ranges from 480V to 12V.
-For example, 220V to 110V step down transformer, 230V to 12V step down transformer, 240V to 120V step down transformer, 480V to 240V step down transformer, 240V to 100V step down transformer, 440V to 220V step down transformer, etc.
+Peaco Support provides a wide selection of step-down transformers, including single-phase step-down transformers and three-phase step-down transformers.
+There are isolation transformers, control transformers, and autotransformers, whose voltage ranges from 480V to 12V.
+For example, 220V to 110V step-down transformer, 230V to 12V step-down transformer, 240V to 120V step-down transformer, 480V to 240V step-down transformer, 240V to 100V step down transformer, 440V to 220V step-down transformer, etc.